-Zambia : Kitwe records one suspected cholera case
+Zambia : Kitwe records one suspected Cholera case

 The 20 year old male victim is reported to have travelled from Lusaka.

-Kitwe Teaching Hospital Senior Medical Superintendent, Seke Kazuma, disclosed the development in Kitwe today and indicated that the patient is currently receiving treatment at the hospital.
+Kitwe Teaching Hospital Senior Medical Superintendent, Seke Kazuma, disclosed the development to ZANIS in Kitwe today and indicated that the patient is currently receiving treatment at the hospital.

 Dr Kazuma, however stated that tests are being conducted to establish if it is a positive cholera case.